The Lightning Thief (musical): Act 2

-The trio arrive in the Underworld, where they are given a tour of the horror by Charon and several long-dead musicians ("DOA").
-Percy realizes that the lightning bolt is hidden in his backpack, and the three work out the possibilities of how it could have gotten there.
-An incident where Percy is nearly dragged into Tartarus by the shoes Luke gave him occurs and the group is discovered.
-After a brief conversation with an innocent Hades, Percy withdraws the shell from his pocket and blows it, realizing it was from Poseidon, and it opens a portal out of the Underworld.
-Vowing to return to save his mom, Percy, Annabeth, and Grover escape.
-Percy hypothesizes that Ares is the one who planted the bolt in his bag and comes to terms with both himself and Poseidon, declaring himself a son of Poseidon, and uses his gift with water and the help of Annabeth and Grover to best Ares ("Son of Poseidon").
+The trio arrive in the Underworld, where they are given a tour of the horrors by Charon and several long-dead musicians ("DOA").
+Percy realizes that the lightning bolt is hidden in his backpack, and the three work out how it could have gotten there.
+Percy is nearly dragged into Tartarus by the shoes Luke gave him, and the group is discovered.
+After a brief conversation with an innocent Hades, Percy withdraws the shell from his pocket and blows it, realizing it was from Poseidon.
+It opens a portal out of the Underworld.
+Vowing to return to save his mother, Percy, Annabeth, and Grover escape.
+Percy hypothesizes that Ares is the one who planted the bolt in his bag, and comes to terms with himself and his father.
+He declares himself a son of Poseidon, and with his powers over water and the help of Annabeth and Grover he bests Ares ("Son of Poseidon").

-The trio return to camp heroes, but Percy couldn't be more troubled.
-He confides in Luke that he feels just as confused as before, and Luke agrees, stating he felt similar after his own quest.
-Luke inadvertently tells Percy that he is the true lightning thief and that he has teamed up with Kronos to get back at the gods, who he feels have done him wrong ("The Last Day of Summer").
-Luke attacks Percy and escapes.
-Percy declares that there will be a war no matter how they try to stall it, but he and his friends will be prepared and do whatever it takes to fight it ("Bring on the Monsters").
+The trio return to the camp as heroes, but Percy couldn't be more troubled.
+He confides in Luke that he feels just as confused as before, and Luke tells him that he also felt that way after his own quest.
+Luke tells Percy that he is the lightning thief, and that he has teamed up with Kronos to get back at the gods, who he feels have done him wrong ("The Last Day of Summer").
+Luke attacks Percy and flees.
+Percy declares that there will be a war, no matter how they try to stall it, but he and his friends will be prepared and do whatever it takes to fight it ("Bring on the Monsters").

 Principal roles and original cast

-In the album the following people played the following extra characters: James Hayden Rodriguez (Conductor, James Brown, Mozart, and Vienna Boy), Jonathan Raviv/Ryan Knowles (Tractor Guy, Kurt Cobain, and Vienna Boy), Sarah Beth Pfeifer (Reporter, Bianca Di Angelo, Janis Joplin, and Vienna Boy), and Carrie Compere/Jalynn Steele (Echidna).
+In the album the following people played the following extra characters: James Hayden Rodriguez (Conductor, James Brown, Mozart, and Vienna Boy), Jonathan Raviv (Tractor Guy, Kurt Cobain, and Vienna Boy), Sarah Beth Pfeifer (Reporter, Bianca Di Angelo, Janis Joplin, and Vienna Boy), and Carrie Compere (Echidna).